jkowalc/zephyr/README.md

 Features:

 - Statically and weak typed language
-- Variable are immutable by default
+- Variables are immutable by default
 - Variables passed to function create a copy by default
 - Structures and union (variant) types